“Banking has to work when and where you need it ...”

 Educational material - especially on investment, will educate the users and allow them to trust asset management platforms.

-People will want to manage their savings themselves, with easy to access and control asset management, this will be possible, but like they say “With great power comes great responsibility”, investing in educating your users will bring value in the long term.
+People will want to manage their savings themselves, with easy-to-access and controlled asset management, this will be possible, but like they say “With great power comes great responsibility”, investing in educating your users will bring value in the long term.

 Saving and investing for the long run - managing and having an overview of the 2nd or 3rd Pillar (pensions) via mobile platforms.